5monkeys/djedi-cms/djedi-react/README.md

 `function` Default: [djedi.options.defaultRender](#defaultrender)

-The function receives one argument (the current state) and must return a React node (in other words, anything that you can return from a React component).
+The function receives two arguments (the current state and the current language) and must return a React node (in other words, anything that you can return from a React component).

 See [djedi.options.defaultRender](#defaultrender) for how to implement this function.